D-X-Y/NATS-Bench/README.md

 #### 2, query the performance:
 ```
 # Show the architecture topology string of the 12-th architecture
-# For the topology structure, the string is interpreted as
+# For the topology search space, the string is interpreted as
 # arch = '|{}~0|+|{}~0|{}~1|+|{}~0|{}~1|{}~2|'.format(
 #         edge_node_0_to_node_1,
 #         edge_node_0_to_node_2,